1953 Alabama Crimson Tide football team: Mississippi Southern

 To open the 1953 season, Alabama was upset by the Mississippi Southern Southerners 25–19 at the Cramton Bowl on a Friday night.
 The first touchdown of the game was set up after Jim David recovered a Laurin Pepper fumble at the Southern 43-yards line.
 Five plays later, Tommy Lewis scored on a short run for a 7–0 Alabama lead.
 The Eagles responded on their next possession with a three-yard Billy Jarrell touchdown pass to Bucky McElroy and made the score 7–6.
 In the second quarter each team traded touchdowns with Alabama scoring on a five-yard William Oliver, Southern on a 45-yard Jarrell pass to Pepper and Alabama again on a five-yard Bart Starr pass to Curtis Lynch for a 19–12 Crimson Tide lead at halftime.
 After a scoreless third, Southern scored a pair of fourth-quarter touchdowns, first on a 66-yard Pepper run and then on 23-yard Jarrell pass to Leonard Williams, and won the game 25–19.
-The loss brought Alabama's all-time record against Mississippi Southern to 6–1.